droidstealth/droid-stealth/README.md

 Near-future goals
 -----------------
 Create a user-friendly data management experience.
 That is, provide an intuitive, smooth flow around locking and hiding data from other applications on the phone, or other users of the phone.
+ Several core features for the hiding include:

+* Allowing users to 'morph' the application by renaming it and choosing a custom icon when sharing it with others.
+To deal with the fact that the app will always be in the installed apps list.
+* Keep the app out of the running processes list when the user is not using it.
+* And many more minor things like not being in the app drawer, not being part of the recent items list, etc.

-In addition to this:
+ In addition to the above:

 * A 'safety net' for the user, by providing notifications; for example when files have been left unlocked.
 * Direct phone-to-phone sharing of the application itself.
-* Allowing users to 'morph' the application by renaming it and choosing a custom icon when sharing it with others.
+* Direct phone-to-phone sharing of data stored within the application by user request.

 Far-future goals
 ----------------